 - Either find a new sofa bed with new bedding and throw pillows or use existing wing back chairs with new throw pillows.

-- Hang curtain rod and curtains.
+- Hang curtain rod and curtains with trim.

 - Add in office items and decorating accessories.

 A huge thanks to our generous official sponsors and to VeluxUSA for helping with this huge undertaking!